vinniedaboi/SpaceWebsiteinNextJS/readme.md

 ## Technologies Used

 This project is built using [Next.js](https://nextjs.org/), a React framework for building server-rendered React applications.

+APIS used are [Where is the ISS at?](https://api.wheretheiss.at), a simple API that returns the location of the ISS and the [APOD API](https://api.nasa.gov/), which returns a daily Image and a short description.

 ## Getting Started